localwiki/localwiki/sapling/versionutils/docs/versioning/extend.rst

 Adding extra fields to historical models
 ----------------------------------------

-You can subclass :class:`TrackChanges` to provide extra fields on historical record models.
-Simply override the :func:`get_extra_history_fields` method:
+You can subclass :class:`ChangesTracker` to provide extra fields on historical record models.
+Then, when doing `versioning.register`, pass in your custom changes tracker class.
+You'll want to override the :func:`get_extra_history_fields` method in your :class:`ChangesTracker`
+subclass:

     .. method:: get_extra_history_fields(model):